sifzerda/solitaire/README.md

-Consider making solitaire with Vue or Angular, or with help of Canvas API Vue may be easiest, apparently Angular has a bigger learning curve
+Consider making solitaire with Vue or Angular, or GUI with help of Canvas API Vue may be easiest, apparently Angular has a bigger learning curve

 # SOLITAIRE ♤ ♡ ♢ ♧